Q. What is the relationship between TCF (Pakistan) and TCF-USA?

 Q. What is the source of funding for TCF Pakistan?

 Half of the funding for TCF programs is raised in Pakistan from individual donors, corporations and foundations.
 TCF also receives donations from individuals and foundations all over the world.
 Pakistani expatriates and generous non-Pakistani supporters in the US, UK, UAE, Canada and other countries.
 Independent global organizations such as TCF-USA fund educational programs implemented by TCF in Pakistan.

 Q. What is the source of funding for TCF-USA?

 TCF-USA receives contributions from a broad segment of the general public in the US.

 Q. Is it safe for me to donate to TCF-USA?
 How can I be sure my donation is going to the right place?

 Absolutely.
 TCF-USA is rated 4 Stars by Charity Navigator for sound fiscal management and commitment to accountability and transparency.
 This is the eighth time that TCF-USA has received the top rating.
 TCF-USA is a Gold Level participant in the Guidestar Exchange program to encourage nonprofit transparency.

-Since its foundation in 2002 TCF-USA adopted the ‘Best Practices Guidelines’ set by the US Treasury Department for charities that send money to overseas causes.
+Since its inception in 2002 TCF-USA adopted the ‘Best Practices Guidelines’ set by the US Treasury Department for charities that send money to overseas causes.
 Transparency is very important to us as well as to our donors, and we continue to abide by Treasury Department guidelines.
 Our audited financials are also available on the website.